dmerejkowsky/blog/content/post/a-npm-story.md

 so you write a `package.json` and start using [npm](https://www.npmjs.com) to fetch them.

-You also read about [why we should stoup using grunt]( https://www.keithcirkel.co.uk/why-we-should-stop-using-grunt/), so you patch the `package.json` to have something like
+You also read about [why we should stop using grunt]( https://www.keithcirkel.co.uk/why-we-should-stop-using-grunt/), so you patch the `package.json` to have something like